Tim Anderson Player Props: White Sox vs. Mets

-After going 2-for-4 with an RBI in his last game, Tim Anderson and the Chicago White Sox take on the New York Mets (who will hand the ball to Carlos Carrasco) at 7:10 PM ET on Tuesday.
+Tim Anderson -- 3-for-5 with a double and an RBI in his most recent game -- will be in action for the Chicago White Sox against the New York Mets, with Justin Verlander on the hill, on July 19 at 7:10 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4 with an RBI) against the Braves.
+He strung together three hits (going 3-for-5 with a double and an RBI) in his last game against the Mets.

 Tim Anderson Game Info & Props vs. the Mets